On this page

 For a list of pipeline stages that are available and their allowed function context, see Aggregation.

-You can link a Data Lake to your app as a MongoDB data source.
-However, there are some caveats to keep in mind when working with a Data Lake:
+You can link a Federated database instance to your app as a MongoDB data source.
+However, there are some caveats to keep in mind when working with Atlas Data Federation:

-- You can only access a Data Lake from a system function.
+You can only access a Federated data source from a system function.

-- You cannot connect to a Data Lake via the wire protocol.
+You cannot connect to a Federated data source via the wire protocol.

-- You cannot define roles and permissions for a Data Lake.
+You cannot define roles and permissions for a Federated data source.

-- You cannot set a read preference for a linked Data Lake.
+You cannot set a read preference for a Federated data source.

-- You cannot create a database trigger on a Data Lake.
+You cannot create a database trigger on a Federated data source.

-- You cannot use a Data Lake as your app's synced cluster.
+You cannot use a Federated data source as your app's synced cluster.

 You can link a serverless instance to your app as a MongoDB data source.
 However, serverless instances do not currently support change streams, so the following features are limited: